wgohome/plants-pipeline/README.md

 pip install -r config/requirements.txt
 ```

 To setup the directories for this project's data repository, run this command, replacing `path/to/data/repository/` with your desired path.
+The pipeline's main data repository named `pipeline-data` will be stored within this specified directory. `path/to/data/repository/` should be separate from this repository's `plants-pipeline` directory and should not be tracked by this repository's version control.
 ```
 python3 config/setup_data.py -p /path/to/data/repository/
 ```